-Explores current issues and trends in the practice of speech-languagepathology.
-Includes licensure, certification and specialty recognition.
-Emphasizes ethical/legal restrictions and obligations that influence professional practitioners.
+Explores contemporary professional issues and trends in the practice of speech-language pathology and audiology.
+Includes licensure, certification, legal policies, and reimbursement procedures.
+Includes ASHA Code of Ethics and ASHA practice policies with an emphasis on ethical/legal restrictions and obligations that influence professional practitioners.
+Offered Annually.